stacksjs/bun-plugin-env/README.md

 ## Postcardware

 You will always be free to use any of the Stacks OSS software.
-We would also love to see which parts of the world Stacks ends up in. _Receiving a post cards makes us happy—we will publish them on our website._
+We would also love to see which parts of the world Stacks ends up in. _Receiving postcards makes us happy—and we will publish them on our website._

 Our address is: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA.